Skip to content

 Link: <license-URL>; rel="license"; type="application/rsl+xml"

-is the URI of the RSL license file.rel="license"
+• <license-URL> is the absolute URI of the RSL license file.

-indicates that the linked resource is a license for the response content.type="application/rsl+xml"
+• rel="license" indicates that the linked resource is a license for the response content.

-explicitly identifies the file as an RSL license.
+• type="application/rsl+xml" identifies the linked resource as an RSL license file.

 Example Code